department-of-veterans-affairs/va.gov-team/products/health-care/questionnaire/discovery/user-research/discovery-personas.md

 ### Frustrations<br>
 - Would like to use MyHealtheVet but can't get account authenticated
+- Multiple visits to VA to complete enrollment

 ### Goals<br>
 - To have all needs taken care of through VA Healthcare

-## Jim<br>
+## Prepared Pat<br>
-Jim is a Gulf War era Veteran who utilizes VA Healthcare for primary care and specialy care.
+Pat is a Gulf War era Veteran who utilizes VA Healthcare for primary care and specialy care.
 He has mental health appointments every month and sees a dentist and optometrist twice a year.
 He also keeps a one-pager reference sheet that lists his medications and disabilities.

 ### Likes
 - Notifications and text reminders for appointments
--
+- Seeing familiar faces at VA

 ### Frustrations<br>
 - Civilian providers outside of VA are too far and too expensive